88h88h/AskMe_Bot_Assignment/READMe.md

 # AskMe Bot Documentation

-This documentation is generated as part of the Internship Assignment task given by the organization “Super Assistant”.
+This documentation is generated as part of an assignment task.

 Introduction
 AskMe Bot is an AI Q&A bot that helps in querying any youtube of your choice.
 It helps you in getting a better understanding of the youtube video that you want to query.
 You can ask any question related to the content of the video or even ask for a summary of the whole video.